Need to short sell your home?

-Don't know what a short sale is?
-A short sale is when the value of a home is less than the amount of the outstanding loans.
-This could be attributed to many causes, but most often is a result of a rapidly declining real estate market.
+What is a short sale?
+A short sale happens when the value of a home is less than the amount of the outstanding loans.
+This could be due to many factors, but commonly is a result of a rapidly declining housing market.

 What steps do I take in a short sale?

-Next, estimate your closing costs.
-My work in this area means I know to take into account fees such as title report, appraisal, escrow, property taxes, and agent commissions to calculate your final costs upon closing.
+Next, don't forget about your closing costs.
+My experience means I know to take into account fees such as title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs at the closing table.

-Finally, get in touch with your lender and let them know of the situation.
-They may even have a particular department that manages short sales.
-Ask about their particular process.
-Some lenders will be more inclined to work with you than others.
-They may be able to lessen the amount owed or make other arrangements.
-Your lender will have to agree to the final sale.
+Finally, call your lender and tell them of your situation.
+They may even have a particular team that oversees short sales.
+Ask about their exact procedures.
+Some lenders will be more willing to work with you than others.
+They may be able to decrease the amount owed or make other arrangements.
+Your lender will have to give consent for the final sale.